lheritage/axway-open-docs/content/en/docs/central/amplify_relnotes/amplify-central-november-2020-release-notes.md

 * Support EU region while installing agents.
 * installation of AWS agent: it output the command to be given to AWS CLI to install the agent in AWS environment (EC2 instance or ECS-fargate instance).
+* AMPLIFY CLI login using `amplify auth login` without the need for "--client-id" parameter.
+The defaults to use the AMPLIFY Central credentials ("--client-id=apicentral").
+* Ability to get resources by name where the name of the resource can exist across multiple scopes.
+The result of the command has been enhanced to display multiple tables with the resource kind prefixed to the name of the resource to improve readability.
+    * Example 1:  "amplify central get secret test" will return secret resources named "test" from all environments or integration root scopes.
+    * Example 2:  "amplify central get secret –s test" will return secret resources from an environment and/or integration named "test".
+    * Example 3:  "amplify central get webhook,secret –s test" will return webhook/secret  resources from an environment and/or integration named "test".

 ### AMPLIFY Central WebUI